Minimal intervention on “Serra & Balet” documents

 - Conservation case and folders

-Disinfection and cleaning:
+Mould treatment and cleaning:

 Mold treatment involves vacuuming dust, dirt and fungal spores, and is preferably undertaken with vacuum cleaners equipped with HEPA filters.
 Dust is not only annoying because of the abandoned looks, but more important than that it encourages microbial growth as it is at the same time growth medium and propagator of spores.
 Removing it implies eradicating most risk of infection.
 And of course it is much more pleasant for users to handle files that do not fill their hands with dirt.